marconimarques/ftl-planning-strands-agent/README.md

 **Excel drives the network.** Changing the files in `data/` rewires the planning network — terminals, collection points, distances, demand, costs — without touching agent prompts or solver code.

----

-## License

-No license file is included.
-Add one before publishing if you want others to reuse or redistribute the code under clear terms.